 Good news: it’s now possible to sell digital products online with the WiziShop ecommerce solution!

 That’s right…whether you’re already using our platform to sell physical products or want to create a new ecommerce website, you now have the ability to go digital with your product line on the WiziShop platform.

 No matter what you decide to sell, getting started is simple.
-Plus, you’ll have access to 400+ features, a helpful team of Business Coaches dedicated to supporting you on your ecommerce adventure with their complimentary coaching services, loads of free training, 50+ optimizations to improve your store’s technical SEO, and much more.
+Plus, you’ll have access to 400+ features, a helpful team of Business Coaches dedicated to supporting you on your ecommerce adventure with their complimentary coaching services, powerful artificial intelligence to generate a variety of text content for your website, loads of free training, 50+ optimizations to improve your store’s technical SEO, and much more.

-WiziShop’s pricing plans start at $27/month, and you can even try the platform for free for 15 days!
+WiziShop’s pricing plans start at $40/month (with the first month being just $1), and you can even try the platform free for 3 days!

 8. Create a pre-launch buzz